Refer to the guide Setting up and getting started.

 The Preferred Contact command only accepts parameters in lower-case but there is no warning when the user enters a parameter in uppercase

-There will be error message returned in the UI when the user enters the parameters not in lowercase (either email
+There will be error message returned in the UI when the user enters the parameters not in lowercase (either email or phone)

 The end date of the policy can be earlier than the start date of the policy.